mr-karan/calert/README.md

 |  `calert_alerts_dispatched_total` 	| Number of alerts dispatched to upstream providers, grouped with labels like `provider` and `room`.  	| `counter` |
 |  `calert_alerts_dispatched_duration_seconds_{sum,count,bucket}` 	| Duration to send an alert to upstream provider.	| `histogram` |

-It also exposes Go process metrics in addition to app metrics, which you can use to monitor the performance of `calert.
+It also exposes Go process metrics in addition to app metrics, which you can use to monitor the performance of `calert`.

 ## v2 Migration